 How it’s Extracted

 Similar to eucalyptus, it is the leaves that are the key part of the plant that is needed to create the oil.
-Harvest commences in early bloom when plant is at flowering stage.
+Harvest commences in early bloom when the plant is at flowering stage.
 This is when the menthol content is at its highest and is therefore the best time for distillation.

-As is the usual case with steam distillation, the partially dried leaves are hand-loaded into stainless steel stills.
+As is the usual case with steam distillation, the partially dried leaves are loaded into stainless steel stills.
 When the still is full, a boiler creates steam from purified water that is gently funneled into the still.

 Once the temperature gets close to 100oC, the vapour, which is now a mixture of steam and oil, rises up and passes through the condenser forcing it to cool suddenly, thus forming an oily water solution.
 A separation chamber then extracts the pure peppermint oil from the water.